Since 1891 – The Cutting System of Generations

 Fashion is always of interest – for the whole world and at all times.
 Especially when the various materials follow their fit like a »second skin«.

-In her position as object manager, she bears the overall responsibility for the publishing company.
+As object manager she has the overall responsibility for the publishing house.

 Lilith-Fynn Beckmann has been working with the M. Müller & Sohn editorial department since 2012.
-As a content editor, she is primarily responsible for the online publications and the social media channels.
-Lilith Beckmann is a state-certified model creator as well as fashion and communication designer.
+As a content editor, she is involved in the production of the magazine and is also responsible for the online publications on the website.
+Lilith Beckmann is a state-certified model maker and fashion and communication designer.

 In addition, we collaborate with over 25 international freelance authors who constantly provide us with latest varied and informational content straight from the fashion Industry.